 In a perfect world, we could do business on the promise of a firm handshake and all would go according to plan.
-In the real world we have to hope for the best but prepare for the worst.
-Founder and investor rights and relations and the “what ifs” (such as death, disability and disagreement) need to be addressed with clarity from the beginning.
-The best time to enter into a formal written agreement to outline the ownership and control of the business is early on, before the issues that cause friction arise.
+In the real world, we have to hope for the best but prepare for the worst.
+Founder and investor rights and relations and the “what ifs” (such as death, disability, and disagreement) need to be addressed with clarity from the beginning.
+The best time to enter into a formal written agreement to outline the ownership and control of the business is early on, before the issues that cause friction arise (see The Partner Trap).
 Further, if you ever want a loan or investment, the agreement will be required.

 Whether you are self-funding (“bootstrapping”), obtaining a loan from a family member or a traditional lender, crowdfunding, or receiving capital from investors in exchange for equity, Hunter Business Law can help you navigate the funding waters, plan for expenses to come and manage your resources responsibly as you scale.